javapathfinder/jpf-wiki-sync/GSoC-2021-Project-Ideas.md

 <a name="improving-string-analysis-in-spf"></a>
-#### Improving String Analysis in SPF
+#### String Constraint Solver Integration in SPF

 **Description:**
-Symbolic PathFinder incorporates String constraint solvers (ABC,Z3) to enable analysis of programs that process Strings.
-The project will involve careful testing and improving the infrastructure for String solving.
+Symbolic PathFinder incorporates several String constraint solvers to enable analysis of programs that process Strings.
+The project will evaluate the current integration of a string constraint solver into SPF and fix current integration issues with String solvers.

 **Difficulty:** Medium
-**Required skills:** Knowledge of Symbolic Pathfinder
+**Required skills:** Knowledge of symbolic execution, automata theory.
-**Preferred skills:** JUnit testing, Knowledge of ABC and/or Z3
+**Preferred skills:** Familiarity with Symbolic PathFinder, knowledge of a string constraint solver or familiarity with String decision procedures.

 <a name="random-search-in-spf"></a>